-EAA offers five Master’s programmes taught in English: Design & Crafts, Animation, Interaction Design, Interior Architecture, and Urban Studies.
+EAA offers six Master’s programmes taught in English: Animation, Contemporary Art, Design & Crafts, Interaction Design, Interior Architecture, and Urban Studies.
 (Within Design & Crafts, students choose a specialisation: ceramics, glass art and design, jewellery and blacksmithing, textile design, leather art and design or fashion design.)
 In addition, there is a Master’s programme in Design & Engineering offered jointly with Tallinn University of Technology, as well as a Master’s programme in Literature, Visual Culture and Film Studies offered jointly with Tallinn University.
 All Master’s programmes are two years (120 ECTS).

 We also offer a Bachelor’s programme in Media Graphics, taught in Russian.
-In addition, we offer two doctoral tracks: Architecture and Urban Planning and Art and Design.
+In addition, we offer international doctoral programme called Art and Design.

 EAA encourages innovation and experimentation, and students are able to take modules and workshops outside of their specialisations.
 Have an idea?
 Try it!
 You’ll find there’s refreshing lack of red tape here.
 Those who study at EAA soon discover a wide spectrum of possibilities.

 Since the beginning of the 20th century, the Estonian Academy of Arts has been an important centre of Estonian art education.
 The Estonian Art Society founded the Tallinn Applied Art School in 1914, which offered general education and professional training in art and crafts.